 First: According to its inheritance

-- True mutation is transferred through the different generations.
+- True mutation is transferred through different generations.

-- False mutation is not transferred through the different generations.
+- False mutation is not transferred through different generations.

 Second: According to its importance